dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 # Name: St Michael the Archangel, Llanyblodwel

 The present church was the result of rebuilding the old medieval church in stages between 1847 and 1853 by the then vicar.
 The almost detached steeple was designed and added in 1855-6 by the same vicar, he was convinced that the shape would be stronger than the usual hollow spire construction where the thickness of the straight sides diminishes towards the apex.
 The height is 104 ft (tower 57 ft and spire 47 ft).

+The place name means "an enclosure (especially a church or churchyard) by a spring or well which is red (this may refer to a red-leaved tree or red soil)".
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2019-08-03_11_19_00_DSC_4692_DxO_bw.jpg)
 - Sub-Image: 2019-08-03_11_40_25_DSC_4701_DxO.jpg
 - Sub-Image: 2019-08-03_11_40_49_DSC_4702_DxO.jpg